Jason2Brownlee/AuthoritySite/README.md

 * [Finish Big: How Great Entrepreneurs Exit Their Companies on Top](https://amzn.to/3KhOTPN), Bo Burlingham.
 * [Before The Exit: Thought Experiments For Entrepreneurs](https://amzn.to/3KhQ5Th), Dan Andrews.

+After exiting, you have to deal with two things:

+1. Now what?
+What is the meaning of life?
+2. What do you with the money?
+How do you invest and live off investments?

+See my goodreads [shelf on retirement](https://www.goodreads.com/review/list/5243638-jason?shelf=retirement) and [shelf on personal finance](https://www.goodreads.com/review/list/5243638-jason?shelf=personal-finance) for how I explored these issues.

 ## Disclosure